KingJuliusss/RT-Dose-Response/README.md

 type="continuous", AIC=449 log likelihood=-221<br>
 <br />
 </center>
-Profile likelihood estimates are provided, the methodology of which is unspecified, but appear much smaller than nonparametric bootstrapped [4] 1-year local control.
-As example, bootstrapping author's model to estimate model parameters of TCD50 and Gamma50 for comparison to author's reported data: <br>
+Profile likelihood estimates are provided, the methodology of which is unspecified, but appear much smaller than nonparametric bootstrapped [4] 1-year local control of created HYTEC "logistic" function with package <i>drc</i>, type=binomial.
+As example, bootstrapping this HYTEC "logistic" model to estimate model parameters of TCD50 and Gamma50 for comparison to author's reported data: <br>
 <br />
 <blockquote>
 Number of bootstrap replications R = 1000 <br>